mozartspa/mobx-form/website/docs/getting-started/validation.md

 })
 ```

-In this way, while the user is typing in `email` field, the error appears in the `confirmEmail` field, complaining that the two emails are not equal.
+In this way, while the user is typing into the `email` field, the error appears in the `confirmEmail` field, complaining that the two emails are not equal.

 :::note